SebastienPeillet/PisteCreator/README.md

 It add a new maptool that will help the user to keep reasonable declivity when he edits the tracks layers.

+This tool has been developped by ONF Guyane, based on the preliminary work of Guillaume Cornu, CIRAD

 ## Install

 Download the entire folder and copy it in the following folder :